cloudmesh-community/fa19-516-144/project/report.md

 #### KeyLoader

-The KeyLoader class is responsible for opening and verifying the format of a given key file.
+The KeyLoader class is responsible for generating, writing, loading, and verifying the encoding and format of a given key file.
 Some variety of keys and formats are supported.
-Currently private keys can have PKCS8 or OpenSSL format and Public keys can have Subject Info or OpenSSH formats.
+Currently, private keys can have PKCS8 or OpenSSL format and Public keys can have SubjectInfo or OpenSSH formats.
 Both PEM and SSH encoding is supported.
-It can open both passwordless and password-protected private key files.
+It can support both passwordless and password-protected private key files.

 ### Encrypting and Decrypting Cloudmesh Attributes